Partnership and Limited Partnership

 - In a general partnership, each partner is personally liable for all business debts and lawsuits.

 - A partnership exists as long as the partners agree it will and as long as there are at least two partners, one of whom is a general partner.

-- Partnerships do not pay income tax, however, limited partnerships are subject to the annual tax of $800.
-See Filing Guidelines for more information.
+- Partnerships do not pay income tax; however, limited partnerships are subject to the annual tax of $800.
+Refer to Filing Guidelines for more information.

 - Partnerships doing business or deriving income from within and outside of California will use Schedule R to determine their California source income.

 - The partnership provides each partner with a California Schedule K-1 that states the partner’s distributive share of the partnership’s items of income, deductions, credits, property, payroll, and sales.

 - To determine if you are doing business in California and/or if your partners are also considered doing business in California, refer to Doing Business Rules in California.